-The practice had patients for whom they needed to make adjustments to enable them to receive treatment.
+The practice currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
+For example, patients who had limited mobility would receive their treatment in a ground floor treatment room.

 The practice had made reasonable adjustments for patients with disabilities.
-These included ramped access and a magnifying glass.
+These included steps free access, a hearing loop, a magnifying glass and accessible toilet with hand rails.

-A disability access audit had been completed in 2015 and an action plan formulated to continually improve access for patients.
+A disability access audit had been completed and an action plan formulated to continually improve access for patients.